-DAG advisors analyze the economic environment and the interest rate markets to determine the optimal hedge to fit your needs.
-In the process, DAG helps you consider the potential advantages of using an interest rate cap.
+DerivGroup advisors analyze the economic environment and the interest rate markets to determine the optimal hedge to fit your needs.
+In the process, DerivGroup helps you consider the potential advantages of using an interest rate cap.
 In many cases, an interest rate cap can be a more cost-effective tool than an interest rate swap to accomplish a hedging objective.
 Because interest rate caps tend to have lower profit margins (for the lender) than interest rate swaps, banks often push their clients toward an interest rate swap.
 As a result, interest rate caps can be purchased at a better price from a third-party bank.

 - “Interest Rate Caps: Why They are Often Better Than Swaps”